 The title refers to concept of the “slow cancellation of the future”, first written of in the book After the Future, by Franco Berardi.
 This is the shrinking ability of culture to create new ideas—that is, outside the hegemony of capital and the “end of history”—beginning in the 1980’s.
 Without the feeling that a better world (or “future”) than ours is even thinkable, much less within our reach, the same ideas will be retread over and over, resembling the output of a procedural generation algorithm, code in a machine that holds up extreme inequality.

 The three lost pieces symbolise aspects of humanity that are “killed” by the grinding machine.
 Roslavets represents the ending of “the era in which people trusted in the future”—the concept of “future”, widely held as late as 1977, as an evermarching “progress” towards a better world.
 Bach represents the idea of the past or “tradition”, painted as a towering master of the most intricate baroque masterpieces, but now played on repeat in Port Authority Bus Terminal to instill fear in the homeless.
 Eastman represents the present, the person suffering the aftermath of the previous two losses.
-Left without the future and thrown away by the privileged culture’s artistic scene, a debased human life is ground to dust.
+Left without the future and thrown away by a privileged artistic scene, the human life is ground to dust.

 Slow Cancellation was composed for CULTIVATE 2020, Copland House’s emerging composers’ institute, and was premiered by the Music from Copland House ensemble.
 CULTIVATE 2020 is made possible, in part, by support from the Amphion Foundation, ArtsWestchester, ASCAP Foundation, BMI Foundation, Aaron Copland Fund for Music, Alice M. Ditson Fund of Columbia University, Friends of Copland House, Jandon Foundation, National Endowment for the Arts, NewMusicUSA, New York State Council on the Arts, and John G. Strugar.